Thiagojm/aws_rng/README.md

 # True Random Number Generator (TRNG) Data Collector

-This Python application is designed for a Raspberry Pi with a TRNG device (TrueRNG, TrueRNGpro, or TrueRNGoroV2) or Bitbbabler.
+This Python application is designed for a Raspberry Pi with a TRNG device (TrueRNG, TrueRNGpro, or TrueRNGoroV2) or Bitbabbler.
 It reads in a number of bits from the TRNG at a user-specified interval and counts the number of 'ones'.
 The datetime and count are then stored in a .csv file and the bits collected are appended to a .bin file for control.

 The project consists of three main scripts: